rafmudaf/communicating-design/docs/intro.md

 This notebook is a collection of notes and ideas on communicating elements of software architecture and design.
-It is a work in progress and will be updated throughout 2023.
+It is a work in progress and will be updated throughout 2023 and 2024.

 Software architecture is the result of deliberately designing the relationship between components of a software system.